-For guidance on using the resources, download the user guide.
+For links to access, and guidance on using the resources, download the user guide.

 This is an online e-learning and immersive 360° video resource based around a remote consultation.
 It was originally developed with shielding/displaced trainees in mind, however, this is a useful resource for anyone consulting remotely.
 It addresses key skills including communication, using the multidisciplinary team, clinical management and safeguarding, as well as offering the opportunity to 'step inside' the consultation from the patient's perspective!

 This virtual reality (VR) resource was developed by the SuppoRTT team in NHS England for doctors returning to training, which uses a clinical scenario to explore the topic of Escalating Concerns and Speaking Up, skills that are increasingly recognised as contributing to the quality and safety of care for patients.
 Learners will explore techniques and develop skills in a safe, virtual environment.

 The resource can be accessed on a PC, laptop, tablet or smartphone.
 The VR video is compatible with VR headsets, including cardboard headsets in combination with a smartphone, and also VR viewers.

 The NHS E-learning for Healthcare platform has a range of online modules which can assist with you developing/refreshing clinical competencies and professional behaviours.